Since 2008, April 16th has been designated as “National Healthcare Decisions Day” (NHDD).

 In other words, National Healthcare Decisions Day is meant to get you to plan for your future…a future time during which you might be ill and others — most likely your family — will have to make decisions about your healthcare.

 It’s basically a great opportunity to address end of life planning, and equip your family to know what they should do during a medical emergency.

 This is not a particularly unlikely scenario.
 Between the present-at-all-ages possibility of being in a bad accident and the increased likelihood of illness as one gets older, you’d actually have to be quite lucky — or unlucky, depending on how you see it — to reach the end of your life without anyone else ever having to make a medical decision on your behalf.

 Still, studies and surveys generally find that many of us have not yet taken the needed steps to “make our wishes known.”

 And even among those who have “made their wishes known,” there’s usually more to it than they realize, and they often have skipped an important piece of the process.

 Now in general, older adults do address advance care planning more often than younger people do.

-But, a recently published study found that in a 2012 survey of Medicare beneficiaries, only 38% reported having addressed three key parts of advance care planning (having an end-of-life conversation, designating a health power of attorney, and completing a living will).
+But, a research study found that in a 2012 survey of Medicare beneficiaries, only 38% reported having addressed three key parts of advance care planning (having an end-of-life conversation, designating a health power of attorney, and completing a living will).